Radiation Therapy: The Basics

 What happens after treatment ends?

 After treatment, you will have follow-up imaging tests (CT scans, MRI scans, PET scans), blood tests (tumor marker), and appointments with your care team.
-If you have any new or worsening health issues, let your care provider know.
+If you have any new or worsening health issues, let your care team know.

-Talk with your oncology team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
+Talk with your oncology team about a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
 You can create your own survivorship care plan using the OncoLife Survivorship Care Plan.